valesc4/valesc4/README.md

 🎓 BSc in Information Systems

+🎓 Post Graduate Degree (lato sensu) in Cybersecurity (In Progress)

 💼 Currently working with Cybersecurity

-🌎 Passionate about technology, software design & development, threat intelligence, and languages!
+🌎 Passionate about technology, threat intelligence, hunting, purple teaming, software design & development and languages!